-Assistant Professor of German Studies
+Associate Professor of German Studies

-She is also very interested in interdisciplinary approaches to urban space, photography, and environmentalism as well as in foreign language teaching methodology.
+She is also very interested in interdisciplinary approaches to urban space, photography and environmentalism as well as in foreign language teaching methodology.

 She is the coeditor of a volume on the representation of Hitler in German film (published in 2012) and is currently working on a book-length study on the representation of Istanbul and 'Asia' in German-language literature and film.

 She is the author of numerous articles in the fields of Holocaust and migration studies and is currently editing a volume on Iranian-German literature and film as well as a volume on Iranian-German author Navid Kermani.

 Visit the German Studies website.

 Majoring in Global Islamic Studies.

 Box # GERMAN STUDIES/Blaustein Humanities Center